nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario for the aforementioned three commands and how the mechanism behaves at each step for the commands.

 Step 1.
-The user, a T-Sugar stall manager, launches tCheck for the very first time.
+The user, a T-Sugar store manager, launches tCheck for the very first time.
 The `IngredientBook` will be initialized with a `UniqueIngredientList` containing the six pre-defined ingredients, namely `Milk`, `Pearl`, `Boba`, `Black Tea` , `Green Tea` and `Brown Sugar`, with an amount of 0 set for all.

 ![IngredientBookState0](images/IngredientBookState.png)
 Figure Set Ingredients' levels - 1 shows the relationship between Model and Ingredient Book after tCheck is launched.

 Step 2.
-The user executes `i-set-default` to set the amounts of all ingredients to the default levels of the stall, which are 50 L for liquids and 20 KG for solids.
+The user executes `i-set-default` to set the amounts of all ingredients to the default levels of the store, which are 50 L for liquids and 20 KG for solids.
 The `i-set-default` command calls `Model#setIngredientBook(ReadOnlyIngredientBook ingredientBook)`, causing the initial ingredient book to be replaced by the `ingredientBook` with the amounts of ingredients to be equal to the ingredients' default levels.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the command fails its execution, it will not call `Model#setIngredientBook(ReadOnlyIngredientBook ingredientBook)`, so the ingredient book will not be changed in tCheck.

 </div>

 Step 3.
-The user finds that the real amounts for one particular ingredient in his/her stall, milk for example, is different from the default level stored in tCheck and decides to set the amount for milk by executing the `i-set i/INGREDIENT_NAME m/AMOUNT` command.
+The user finds that the real amounts for one particular ingredient in his/her store, milk for example, is different from the default level stored in tCheck and decides to set the amount for milk by executing the `i-set i/INGREDIENT_NAME m/AMOUNT` command.
 In this case, the exact command entered is : `i-set i/Milk m/100`.
 The command calls `Model#setIngredient(Ingredient target, Ingredient newAmount)`, causing the `target`, which is `Milk`, in the current ingredient book to be replaced by `newAmount` with the same ingredient name `Milk` and updated amount, in this case `100` L.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the command fails its execution, it will not call `Model#setIngredient(Ingredient target, Ingredient newAmount)`, so the ingredient book will not be modified in tCheck.

 </div>

 Step 4.
-After some time of operation, the user decides to update the ingredient book in tCheck with current amounts of ingredients in his/her T-Sugar stall by executing the `i-set-all M/AMOUNT_FOR_MILK P/AMOUNT_FOR_PEARL B/AMOUNT_FOR_BOBA L/AMOUNT_FOR_BLACK_TEA G/AMOUNT_FOR_GREEN_TEA S/AMOUNT_FOR_BROWN_SUGAR` command.
+After some time of operation, the user decides to update the ingredient book in tCheck with current amounts of ingredients in his/her T-Sugar store by executing the `i-set-all M/AMOUNT_FOR_MILK P/AMOUNT_FOR_PEARL B/AMOUNT_FOR_BOBA L/AMOUNT_FOR_BLACK_TEA G/AMOUNT_FOR_GREEN_TEA S/AMOUNT_FOR_BROWN_SUGAR` command.
 In this case, the exact command entered is :  `i-set-all M/10 P/15 B/20 L/5 G/5 S/15`.
 The command calls `Model#setIngredient(ReadOnlyIngredientBook ingredientBook)`, causing the current ingredient book to be replaced by the `ingredientBook` with new different specified amounts for each ingredient.
 Furthermore,